 Theora is a free lossy video compression format, distributed without licensing fees.
 Theora is derived from VP3 codec, which has been released into the public domain.
 Ogg Video Container format uses Theora as its compression format.

-How is a media file format distinct from a codec?
+How is a media file format distinct from a video codec?

 A file format is a container, inside which is the data that has been compressed by a video codec.
 A single file format may support multiple video codecs.
 For example the Audio Video Interleaved (AVI) file format contains data that compressed from any of a range of codecs.

-What are some of the most prominent containers?
+What are some of the most prominent video containers?

 QuickTime File Format is a multimedia container format used by Apple’s multimedia framework.

 MP4 is the most popular container format used for storing digital audio and video.
 Both QuickTime and MP4 file formats use the same MPEG-4 format.